moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 I had a few goals for my offering of MAE 297: 1) increase the diversity (industry/academic, gender, age, etc.) of the speakers and the topics, 2) bring as many speakers as possible from outside UCD on the limited budget, and 3) initiate a method to share the talks with the world.
-I believe I succeeded in at all the goals.
 The speaker schedule, biographies, and videos can be viewed on the `course website`_ I developed.
 Most of the `speakers' talks`_ were posted publicly to YouTube.
 One of the speakers, Prof. Devin Berg, adopted the format with the website and videos for their new seminar series at the University of Wisconsin-Stout.

 .. _course website: https://moorepants.github.io/mae297/
 .. _speakers' talks: https://www.youtube.com/playlist?list=PLzAwokZEM7asyvMmXP2pOU0s0V6OyRumi